 - “From the Core: Postnatal Recovery”

-Our live-streaming class meets once a week for 4 weeks.
-I’ll teach you how to ease back into exercise safely, re-engage your core muscles so that you have the foundational strength to return to your favorite workouts.
-(See our class schedule).
+In our convenient, live-streaming class you’ll learn how to master simple exercises to recover your body faster, re-engaging core muscles so that you have the foundational strength to return to your favorite workouts.
+(A new live-streaming class is offered every 6 weeks.)
 Since the class is designed to work with your recovering body targeting issues such as abdominal wall separation, weak pelvic floor, cesarean section – the exercises get progressively more challenging.
 By the end of the four weeks, you’ll feel stronger and more confident about what your post-baby body can do.

 Are you a busy mama?
-PBBE offers three live-streaming, one-on-one training sessions, and a series of customized at-home workouts to build functional core strength.
-You’ll learn corrective exercises to address your post-baby body so that you feel confident returning to exercise and life!
+Coach Cassandra offers private sessions.
+Over the course of three, live-streaming training sessions, and a series of customized workouts videos, you’ll learn corrective exercises to address your post-baby body so that you feel confident returning to exercise and life!
+Email email@example.com to get started.

 Yikes, my baby is over 1, is it too late for me to heal it?